-Traditional white candles made of 100 percent paraffin.
-Long burn time of over six hours.
-Smokeless wicks are made of 100 percent cotton.
+Traditional white candles made of 100% paraffin.
+Long burn time of over 6 hours.
+Smokeless wicks are made of 100% cotton.
 Standard size.
 Recyclable tin holders.
 Great value.
 No noticeable smell.
 Safe, efficient burning.
-Available in packs of 100, 150, 200, and 300 candles.

-According to some reviewers, the candles arrive in a bag, not in a neatly organized box as advertised.
+According to some reviewers, the candles arrive in a bag, not in a neatly organized box.

-Candles burn for about four hours.
+Candles burn for about 4 hours.
 Neatly packaged.
 Low-cost.
 They are easy to light and don’t burn out early.
 Holders are durable.
 Excellent quality control, all candles in a pack perform up to par.
 Sturdy wicks can be relit without trouble.
 No smoke.
-Choose from packs of 25, 100, or 200 tea lights.

 Some users say these candles produce a weak flame compared to other tea lights.

-From a trusted name in scented candles, these vanilla bean tea lights offer a sweet and pleasant aroma.
-Natural fiber wick self-trims as needed.
+From a trusted name in aromatic candles, these vanilla bean tea lights offer a sweet and pleasant aroma.
+The natural fiber wick self-trims as needed.
 Strong throw.
 Burns over 5 hours.
 Bright flame.

 Made from paraffin.
-Pricey for only six tea lights.
+Pricey for only 6 tea lights.

-Pack of 200 offers a low price per tea light candle.
+A pack of 200 offers a low price per tea light candle.
 Clean-burning cotton wick; candles burn up to 7 hours.
-Easy to re-light wick when not finished.
-Provides warm, comfortable ambience.
+Easy to re-light the wick when not finished.
+Provides a warm, comfortable ambiance.
 Value pack is great for large events.